-Fall is a great time of year to season heartier dishes with heartier spices—and to possibly improve your health as well.
-Combo spices like allspice, five-spice powder, and pumpkin pie spice, as well as cinnamon, ginger, and turmeric add flavor to cold-weather stews, sauces, compotes, or desserts.
-And thanks to their abundance of phytonutrients and antioxidants, these spices are a great addition to a healthy diet.
+Fall is a great time of year to use heartier spices, like allspice, five-spice powder, and pumpkin pie spice, as well as cinnamon, ginger, and turmeric, to add flavor to cold-weather stews, sauces, compotes, and desserts.
+Thanks to their abundance of phytonutrients, these spices are also a great addition to a healthy diet.
 Check your spice rack and make sure you have these autumn favorites on hand.
 To keep them fresh, store them in airtight containers in a cool, dry place, preferably away from direct light.

 Cinnamon: Cinnamon comes from the inner bark of evergreen trees native to Asia.
 The variety found in most supermarkets is cassia cinnamon, also known as Chinese cinnamon.
-It has a robust, bittersweet flavor and comes in rolled sticks or in ground form.
-Studies show that cinnamon may help regulate blood sugar levels, so go ahead and season your sweet potato mash or morning oatmeal with this tasty spice.
+It has a robust, bittersweet flavor and is available in rolled sticks or in ground form.
+Studies show that cinnamon may help regulate blood sugar levels, so go ahead and season your morning oatmeal with this tasty spice.
 Try our Cider-Roasted Sweet Potatoes, where cinnamon enhances the sweetness of the sweet potatoes.

-Pumpkin pie spice: This popular spice, which is so called because it’s typically used to flavor pumpkin pies, is also a great addition to soups, pasta dishes, quick breads, and even lattes.
-The spice isn’t actually from pumpkin; it’s a combination of cinnamon, allspice, nutmeg, ginger, and cloves.
+Pumpkin pie spice: This popular spice, which is so called because it’s typically used to flavor pumpkin pies, is also a great addition to soups, pasta dishes, whole grain quick breads, and even lattes.
+The spice doesn’t actually come from pumpkin; it’s a combination of cinnamon, allspice, nutmeg, ginger, and cloves.
 Try our South Beach Diet Pumpkin Pie, which uses ground cloves, ginger, and cinnamon to season the pumpkin purée.
 You can sub in pumpkin pie spice for the individual spices.

-Turmeric: Lauded for its powerful antioxidants, including a compound called curcumin that has been shown to help reduce inflammation and may help ease the pain of arthritis, turmeric is what gives curry powder its yellow color.
-This superspice is found in many Indian dishes such as these Tandoori Cornish Hens and it’s is a great addition to curries and lamb dishes.
+Turmeric: Lauded for its powerful antioxidants, including a compound called curcumin that has been shown to help reduce inflammation and may thus help ease the pain of arthritis, turmeric is what gives curry powder its yellow color.
+This superspice is found in many Indian dishes such as our Tandoori Cornish Hens and it is a traditional addition to curries and lamb dishes.
 You can also add a little to your ginger tea.